SolaceDev/maas-docs-online/docs/group_concepts/gc_dmr.rst

 In PubSub+ Cloud, all enterprise messaging services are created with the Dynamic Message Routing (DMR) feature enabled.
 To learn more about DMR, check out `the official documentation in the Solace Tech Docs <https://docs.solace.com/Features/Dynamic-Msg-Routing.htm>`_.

-The following PubSub+ Cloud plans are DMR enabled:
+The following PubSub+ Cloud service types are DMR enabled:

-- Kilo
+- Starter (Standard account)
-- Mega
+- Professional (Standard account)
-- Giga
+- Developer (Enterprise account)
-- Tera
+- Enterprise (Enterprise account)

 A DMR cluster is automatically configured on the PubSub+ Broker and enabled within the message VPN.
 The password for cluster communication is stored in PubSub+ Cloud and available from the **Status** tab on the service details page, along with all other relevant DMR cluster